 This has been suggested in the past that this ghost is that of a woman who was murdered whilst attending the spring and that her body was discovered one morning lying at the bottom of a well, which had been dug to facilitate extraction of the waters.

-It is well known that wherever mineral springs are freely available to large communities, particularly during the eighteenth century, they were constantly attended by substantial numbers of people, by night and day, in all weathers and seasons in the hope of a cure for their physical ills.
 I think that the committal of any serious felony, particularly murder at such a place, in these circumstances can be, substantially discounted, especially as there is no mention of such a crime in existing records and further, the apparition is not that of a woman but of a man.

 There is the ghost of a man wearing robes and a tall headdress of a nature associated with necromancy.
 If such manifestations have a purpose, then that of this one is not clear.